Psalms For Life

 Yet you heard my cry for mercy

-when I pleaded with you for help.
+when I pleaded for your help.

 23 Love YHWH